fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy the files of the `js` folder from fusioncharts-suite-xt to your application in `vendor/assets/javascripts/fusioncharts/` folder.
+> Copy the files of the `js` folder from fusioncharts-suite-xt to your project application in `vendor/assets/javascripts/fusioncharts/` folder.

 Following is the list of JavaScript files present in your `fusioncharts-suite-xt/js` folder: